yirkajk/yirkajk.github.io/README.md

 - **B.S. in Computer Science**  \| 2018
 - **B.S. in Mathematical Sciences**  \| 2018 (dual degrees)

 ***

-### About Me
-My research has focused on quantum computation and theoretical computer science.
-Specific topics include complexity theory, Hamiltonian complexity, and quantum algorithms.
-Some of my work has explored the difficulty of computing properties in low-energy quantum systems, quantifying the amount of "useful" information in a quantum state, and the robustness of quantum algorithmic speed-ups to changes in the query input model.
-In other words, I'm interested in what quantum computers can do, what they cannot do, and the structure that creates those differences.

-After completing my Ph.D. in 2025, I am now a Quantum Computing Researcher (employee \#2) at [Blanqet](https://blanqet.net/), a startup advised by Scott Aaronson, David Awschalom, Bill Fefferman, Liang Jiang, and several other premier researchers.
-We are pursuing real-world applications of quantum computation and quantum information.

-***

 ### Research Papers